 CENTER FOR ACCESS TO JUSTICE

-The Center for Access to Justice promotes meaningful access to the courts and equal treatment in the civil and criminal justice systems.
+The Center for Access to Justice promotes meaningful access to the courts and equal treatment in the civil and criminal legal systems.
 The center bases its work in the South.

 Our faculty and students conduct research and host community education programs.
 These programs allow them to explore and address obstacles to access to justice.